zhengjunyao-work/arc24/docs/modeling/README.md

    - Python code.
 The grids are not as complex as real images, so we could build python code to extract representations from the grids.
 2. Implement the transformation.
 This could be done:
+   - With code
      - Using python code
        - With primitive functions
        - Without primitive functions
      - With a Domain Specific Language (DSL)
-   - Using an LLM
+   - Using a model (very likely an LLM)

 ### Icecuber approach: DSL